Danieldacruz7/Disaster-Response-Pipeline/README.md

 3. The model folder contains the code that will extract information from the database, and fit the data onto a machine learning pipeline and output an NLP model.
 This model will classify text as different disaster responses.

 ## How To Interact With the Project:
-If you would like to create the NLP model, use git clone to download the project.
+If you would like to create the NLP model, use "git clone" to download the project.
 Then run the project in the sequence of process_data.py, train_classifier.py and finally the run.py file to deploy the application.

-Alternatively, you can view the application @.
-The app is hosted on Heroku on a free subscription plan.
-(File is functional but application is not running yet.
-Currently debugging on Heroku server)
+The application can be hosted on the local machine, or can be hosted on Platform-as-a-service such as Heroku.